 During the 1930s, aviation as a form of travel grew more and more common around the world: if in 1930 only 6000 people were traveling by plane, by 1938 the number had increased to 1.2 million.

 Finland too saw its civil aviation develop.
-A special milestone was the 1936 opening of the first real airport in Helsinki, in Malmi, which enabled faster travel to and from Helsinki.
+Building of the first airport (on land) was completed in 1935 in Turku, Artukainen.
+A year after that, Malmi Airport in Helsinki was opened.
 At the end of the decade, domestic routes covered most large cities in Finland.

 Captain Bremer made headlines with record flights